 The district may invite representatives from patriotic societies listed in Title 36 of the United States Code to present information to interested students about membership in the society.

 Volunteers (All Grade Levels)

-We appreciate so much the efforts of parent and grandparent volunteers that are willing to serve our district and students.
-If you are interested in volunteering, please contact the principal for more information and to complete an application.
+We greatly appreciate the efforts of parent and grandparent volunteers that are willing to serve our district and students.
+If you are interested in volunteering, please contact the principal for more information.